-This howto will show you how to restrict any account to cvs, scp, sftp and rsync only.
+This docuement will show you how to restrict any account to cvs, scp, sftp and/or rsync protocols only.

 Explanation of requirements.

 - Root or appropriate sudo access to the system

 - Internet access

 Basic description of what will be done and what is expected.

 - Restart sshd and attempt to connect from a remote system using sftp and ssh:

 yum localinstall http://rpm.centoshelp.org/el7/rpms/rssh-2.3.4-6.el7.centos.opsec.x86_64.rpm